j-siderius/TinyML-board-documentation/README.md

 ### Sensors

 The TinyML board contains five different sensors that can be used for gathering data.
 To see how to use the sensors, look at the [Code Examples](#code-examples).
+For detailed information about the circuit board, refer to the [Circuit board documentation](/pcb/README.md).

 - **Microphone (I2S)** [_ICS-43434_](assets/datasheets/ics43434.pdf) - This sensor measures the amplitude and pitch of sound.
 - **Time-of-Flight range sensor** [_VL53L0X_](assets/datasheets/vl53l0x.pdf) - This sensor measures short-range distance.